Met Office weather warnings issued with winds of up to 60mph expected in parts of UK

 A warning covering large parts of northern England, including Sheffield and Leeds, and a small area of southern Scotland has been put in place from 3am to 2pm on Wednesday.

-Some areas will see gusts of 50mph to 60mph, with potentially higher figures in more exposed places, as west to south-westerly winds pick up from late Tuesday night onwards.
+Some areas will see gusts of 50mph to 60mph, with potentially higher figures in more exposed places, as west to south-westerly winds picked up from late Tuesday night.

-A separate wind warning is also in place from 3pm on Tuesday until 8pm on Wednesday across coastal areas of Wales and Northern Ireland, including Belfast, and all of southern Scotland, including Glasgow and Edinburgh.
+A separate wind warning is also in place until 8pm on Wednesday across coastal areas of Wales and Northern Ireland, including Belfast, and all of southern Scotland, including Glasgow and Edinburgh.

 Strengthening southerly winds will bring gusts of 40mph to 50mph inland and possibly 50mph to 60mph in more exposed places, the Met Office said.